Local Government Elections

-Local government elections are held every two years on the third Saturday in October.
-In Western Australia, Councillors are elected for terms of four years, with elections held every two years for half of the council.
+How: In Western Australia, Councillors are elected for terms of four years, with elections held every two years for half of the council.
 If a vacancy occurs within a term, an extraordinary election is held to fill the place.

 Elections are conducted by the Western Australian Electoral Commission (WAEC) to ensure elections are conducted independently and with impartiality.
 The WAEC appoints a Returning Officer to oversee the election, with this person taking candidate nominations, receiving votes and supervising the count on election night.